PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 ## Chapter overview
 In this chapter I set out a statistical framework for analysing bisulfite sequencing data.
 I begin by explaining the various levels of stochasticity in a methylC-seq experiment.
 Following this, I define the mathematical notation that I use throughout my thesis and formalise some of the concepts introduced in the previous section.

-I also use this framework to formulate common questions in studies of DNA methylation.
-In particular, I define key variables and describe the statistical properties of common estimators of these variables.
+I describe key variables, common estimators of these and their statistical properties, and statistical models used in downstream analyses.

 ## One sample